COMP SCI 2103 - Algorithm Design & Data Structures

-Learning & Teaching ModesThe course has three contact activities: lectures, tutorials and practicals.
+Learning & Teaching ModesThe course has two contact activities: lectures and practicals.
 Each of these activities will provide you with the resources necessary to understand the course material.

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.You are expected to allocate 3 hours per week for lectures, approximately 4 hours per week for practicals (as a minimum) and 1 hour per week (on average) for tutorials.
-On average, you should require no more than 10 hours per week for this course.
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Students are expected to spend 10-12 hours per week on this course.